Discreet Psychological Expertise

 Right to a Non‑Pathologizing Perspective

-Counseling refrains from pathologizing labels.
-The client’s reality is first understood as the expression of a system that has adapted to stressors or particular circumstances.
+Pathologizing labels have no place in responsible psychological work.
+A client’s reality is first understood as the expression of a system that has adapted to stressors or particular circumstances.
 Change is initiated only once viable alternatives are established.

 Right to Self‑Definition